arnobroekhof/conntester/README.md

 # Poor mans Connection Tester

-the program is able to test connectivity to TCP connection from a config file.
+the program is able to test connectivity to multiple connections from a config file.

 ## Installation
 download the latest binary release from the release page.